karishka1222/To-Do-App-Pet-project-on-Flutter/README.md

 ## Project Description

-This mini-application was created according to [tutorial](https://www.youtube.com/watch?v=HQ_ytw58tC4&t=4228s ) to upgrade skills on Flutter.
+This mini-application was created according to [tutorial](https://www.youtube.com/watch?v=HQ_ytw58tC4&t=4228s ) to improve skills on Flutter.
 The To Do app has been implemented, where you can add/remove some reminders, mark them as completed and cancel this action.

 ## Feature List